srivathsanvenkateswaran/binSearch/README.md

 ## Binary Search

-Collection of code written for problems involving binary search.
+Collection of code for problems involving binary search.